Jump to page content

 Case Study 8 - REALbasic 2006 release 2

-And it was not very long before I realised that writing a tabbed, paned environment in REALbasic is hard, given that when I maximised the window, I was left with a stray scroll bar atop a list box:
+it was not very long before I realised that writing a tabbed, paned environment in REALbasic is hard, given that when I maximised the window, I was left with a stray scroll bar atop a list box:

-And no, I have no idea what the above pop-up menu during compilation is for, or why it is enabled and yet contains no menu items (no actual menu appears when you click the control).
+I have no idea what the above pop-up menu during compilation is for, or why it is enabled and yet contains no menu items (no actual menu appears when you click the control).

-One beef of mine with old REALbasic is that you cannot subclass windows (or for that matter, change many aspects of them at runtime), but REALbasic 2005 upwards implement a Container class, an idea I had independently of REAL Software and was a popular suggestion it seems.
+One beef of mine with the old REALbasic is that you cannot subclass windows (or for that matter, change many aspects of them at runtime), but REALbasic 2005 upwards implements a Container class.
 Now, with this to hand, you can tell a Window subclass (any window) to subclass a Container, which seems absurd.
-After that, the Super (parent class) combo box in the properties palette for your Window subclass contains only Container and <None>.
-That is, it is now impossible to use the interface to select the original subclass of Window.
+After that, the Super (parent class) combo box in the properties palette for your Window subclass contains only “Container” and “<None>”.
+That is, it is now impossible to use the interface to select the original subclass of “Window”.
 Because it isn’t there.
-(Don’t forget that REALbasic works off proprietary binary files instead of plain text files like standard IDEs; the graphical interface is all you’ve got.)
-If you select <None>, you get the following delightful message on compile:
+Don’t forget that REALbasic works off proprietary binary files instead of plain text files; the graphical interface is all you’ve got.

 Excellent.
 The more peculiar part is that once you’ve cleared the Super property, you can then go on to select anything you like, such as make your window class inherit a runtime exception: